In this section

 - Women with allergies to essential oils or citrus fruits

-- With threatened pre-term labour.
+- Women with threatened pre-term labour.
 May use lavender if in established labour

-- Any medical condition i.e. epilepsy, kidney or liver dysfunction, cardiac disease, clotting disorders (including PE/DVT), unstable diabetes and cancer.
+- Women with any medical condition i.e. epilepsy, kidney or liver dysfunction, cardiac disease, clotting disorders (including PE/DVT), unstable diabetes and cancer.

 - Women with open wounds or contraindicating skin conditions